 One Key Takeaway From Texans' Win Over Colts

-The Houston Texans had a successful Week 1 trip to Indianapolis, taking down the Colts in a tight 29-27 victory.
-They opened up their 2024 campaign -- which many believe could be a Super Bowl-level season for the Texans.
+The Houston Texans had a successful Week 1 contest, taking down the Indianapolis Colts in a tight 29-27 victory.

 With C.J.
 Stroud entering his second season, it's no surprise the Texans are so highly regarded.
 He's set for superstardom following an elite rookie campaign.
 However, the main takeaway from Week 1 wasn't the play of the star quarterback -- but rather the help he received from a newcomer.